umangptl/PriceVision/README.md

 ### PriceVision is a web application designed to provide stock price predictions and help you gett all the news for buying and selling stock.

-#### It's important to note that stock price prediction can be a challenging task depending on different economic factors which aren't used in this prediction program and it is not not responsible for any investment losses.
+#### It's important to note that stock price prediction can be a challenging task depending on different economic factors which aren't used in this prediction program

+### Disclaimer: The predictions provided are for informational purposes only and should not be considered as financial advice.
+We are not responsible for any financial investment losses

 ## Features: